 On the internet, the New Jersey Hospital Association has many sources for information about POLST.

 The New Jersey Hospital Association POLST page:

 Disclaimer: This is a brief summary of information regarding advance directives and POLST.
 The Office of the State Long Term Care Ombudsman (LTCO) has prepared this information to help further the discussion surrounding end-of-life care and advance directives.
-LTCO investigates allegations of abuse and exploitation of individuals 60 or over, living in licensed long-term facilities.
+LTCO investigates allegations of abuse and exploitation of individuals living in licensed long-term facilities.